 — PMO India (@PMOIndia) January 2, 2018

-With many government schools turning into English-mediums, English is taking over textbooks, resources, conversations, and classroom instructions.
+With many government schools turning into English-medium institutions, English is taking over textbooks, resources, conversations, and classroom instructions.
 However, despite all of this, most teachers still give classroom instructions in their native language while students continue to speak in their native languages outside the classroom.
-As most of our children are still struggling to catch up with the basic grade-level English, it’s time to take a closer look at the role of language in teaching, especially a distinctive subject like science.
+As most of our children are still struggling to catch up with basic grade-level English, it’s time to take a closer look at the role of language in teaching, especially a distinctive subject like science.

 English In The Indian Classroom